MIPS/ndk/docs/user/standalone_toolchain.md

 Clang binaries are automatically included in standalone toolchains created with the new tool.

-Note that Clang binaries are copied along with the GCC ones, because they rely on the same assembler, linker, headers, libraries, and C++ STL implementation.
+Note: Clang binaries are copied along with the GCC ones, because they rely on the same assembler, linker, headers, libraries, and C++ STL implementation.

 This operation also installs two scripts, named `clang` and `clang++`, under `<install-dir>/bin`.
 These scripts invoke the real `clang` binary with the